Generating table of contents…

 In return for income support payments, job seekers are expected to complete mutual obligation requirements.
 These requirements are tasks and activities listed in each job seeker’s Job Plan designed to help them get a job and remain connected to the workforce.

-As previously announced, mutual obligation requirements will continue to be gradually introduced in states and territories except for Victoria.
-From 4 August 2020, job seekers with employment service providers must:
+From 28 September 2020, mutual obligation requirements become mandatory, in all states and territories except for Victoria.
+Job seekers with employment service providers must:

 - review and agree to a Job Plan